 There may be some flexibility for mature students offering non-tariff qualifications and students meeting particular widening participation criteria.

-Applied Biomedical Health graduates offer knowledge and understanding of the key biomedical science disciplines in addition to subject-specific skills including specialised laboratory and field-based research, scientific report writing, data analysis, and other types of written and oral communications.
-This course also provides you with the opportunity to develop a wide range of transferable graduate skills such as critical analysis and evaluation, data handling, problem solving, understanding complex ideas and arguments and teamwork, all of which enhance your future employability prospects in both scientific and non-scientific careers.
+Applied Biomedical Health graduates have the benefit being able to offer knowledge and understanding of both the key biomedical science disciplines and those of the more applied aspects of health and wellbeing.
+In addition to subject-specific skills, including specialised laboratory and field-based research skills, scientific report writing, data analysis, and other types of written and oral communications are strongly developed on this degree.
+This course also provides you with the opportunity to develop a wide range of transferable graduate skills such as: critical analysis and evaluation, data handling, problem solving, understanding of complex ideas and arguments and teamwork, all of which enhance your future employability prospects in both scientific and non-scientific careers.

-Recent graduates have entered careers in bioscience/biomedicine, biotechnology, medical writing, research laboratories, healthcare (NHS and Private), diagnostic and forensic laboratories, community/local authority health promotion and other scientific and technical jobs.
+Recent graduates have entered careers in biosciences/biomedicine, research laboratories, healthcare (NHS and Private), community/local authority health promotion, diagnostic laboratories, medical writing and other scientific and technical jobs.
 Others have pursued postgraduate study in the form of Masters degrees or Doctorates.
 Graduates of this degree can also pursue general graduate vacancies and training programmes in business, management, accountancy, teaching or academia.

 At Liverpool Hope, you will be supported throughout your degree through your tutor and self-directed learning, allowing you to become self-aware, proactive and motivated in your academic and life goals.
 Therefore, our degree also opens the door to a wide range of both science and general non-science graduate.